secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/Getting Started/Attacking your First Box/Nibbles - Privilege Escalation.md

    creating: personal/stuff/
   inflating: personal/stuff/monitor.sh
 ```
-- The shell script `monitor.sh` is a monitoring script, and it is owned by our `nibbler` user and writeable.
+- The shell script `monitor.sh` is a monitoring script, and it is owned by our `nibbler` user.
+- It is also shown to be writeable as well.
 ```shell-session
 nibbler@Nibbles:/home/nibbler/personal/stuff$ cat monitor.sh